-About the Command-Line Tools
+Identity Broker Command-Line Tools

-The setup command installs the Identity Broker Console web application, used to manage the Identity Broker, and a number of command-line tools.
 The command-line tools are located in the /bin directory and provide most of the same functionality as the Identity Broker Console.
 Each command-line tool provides help options with examples.
-List all commands using the --help argument, all sub-commands using the --help-subcommand argument, and a detailed help for a single subcommand using the --help argument with the subcommand name.
+List all commands using the --help argument, all sub-commands using the --help-subcommands argument, and a detailed help for a single subcommand using the --help argument with the subcommand name.